-As a Teacher Candidate (student teacher, intern, or resident), you are required to complete no less than 600 hours of fieldwork over the course of your Teacher Credential program, 500+ hours minimum during your Directed Teaching assignment.
-Of these hours, 410+ hours minimum is based on Directed Teaching at a minimum of 27+ hours per week of supervised Directed Teaching activities.
+As a Teacher Candidate (student teacher, intern, or resident), you are required to complete no less than 600 hours over the course of their teacher credential program, 500+ hours minimum during their Directed Teaching assignment.
+Of these hours, 440+ hours minimum is based on Directed Teaching at a minimum of 25+ hours per week of supervised Directed Teaching activities.
 See Appendix A for a Sample Multiple Subject Timeline and Appendix B for a Sample Single Subject Timeline of these activities.